 Final Thoughts: Best Cloud Storage for Collaboration

 By now, it should be apparent that not much separates the best services when it comes to collaboration tools.
-They all excel in different areas, and it may be difficult to ascertain which is the best.
+They all excel in different areas, and it may be difficult to decide which is the best.

 We stand by our position that Sync.com is the top collaborative cloud service your money can buy because of its ease of use, great security and ability to integrate with quality collaboration tools.